mchablani/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Initially I was surpriced by confidence of wrong prediction however on examining at the image I can see why the presence of watermark can cause model to misclassify with high confidence.

+Third image is classified correctly with 100% probability

+Forth image is classified correctly with 59% probability

+Fifth image is classified correctly with 55% probability

 ```
 TopKV2(values=array([[  1.00000000e+00,   6.67238309e-09,   1.23930310e-09,
           1.01220776e-09,   1.19308341e-10],